mveeprojects/ScalaAkkaHttp_StartingPoint/README.md

-# ScalaAkkaHttp_StartingPoint
+# ScalaPekkoHttp_StartingPoint

-This codebase is designed as a simple starting point for an Akka HTTP application.
+This codebase is designed as a simple starting point for a Pekko HTTP application.

 ## Modules: